metacall/jupyter-kernel/README.md

 python3 -m metacall_jupyter.launcher
 ```

 You can pick `metacall_jupyter` from the drop-down options and start working with the Jupyter Notebook interface.
-An example notebook showing the execution of Node Scripts can be found [here](examples).
+Example Notebook are found [here](examples).

 ## Docker